 - The specific terms and conditions of the Federal Direct Loan are outlined in the MPN.

 - The Federal Direct Subsidized Loan fixed interest rate effective for 2014-15 is 4.66% with a 1.073% origination fee.
 Loan repayment begins once the student ceases to be enrolled at least half-time.

 - The Federal Direct Unsubsidized Loan fixed interest rate for undergraduate students effective for 2014-15 is 4.66% with a 1.073% origination fee.
 Loan repayment begins once the student ceases to be enrolled at least half-time.

-- How Do I Cancel My Federal Stafford Loan(s)?
+- How Do I Cancel My Federal Student Loan(s)?

 - All loan cancellation requests can be completed using the Student Loan Adjustment Requst.
 Students can request a cancellation or reduction to a Federal Direct loan at any time prior to disbursement.
 Once a disbursement has been made, borrowers have 30 days from the date of their disbursement notification to cancel the loan disbursement by completing a Loan Adjustment Form.

 If a request is received after 30 days to cancel the loan, SFS will notify the student that we are unable to process the request.
 After the 30 day deadline, student borrowers can ‘cancel’ all or a portion of their loan by repaying the amount in full to their Direct Loan Servicer.